 With over 30 years’ experience in the human services sector and extensive experience in quality and practice leadership and management of large disability support programs within the government sector, Rod is well- placed to drive Yooralla's research program and support Yooralla’s transition into the National Disability Insurance Scheme (NDIS).

 Paul is an experienced health researcher who has published in a range of areas including human nutrition, diabetes, cancer control and clinical practice improvement.
-As Director of Quality, Paul is performing the role of Research Governance Officer to foster a research culture and oversee the implementation of Yooralla’s research governance obligations, as described in Yooralla's research policy.
+As Director - Policy, Compliance & Research, Paul is performing the role of Research Governance Officer to foster a research culture and oversee the implementation of Yooralla’s research governance obligations, as described in Yooralla's research policy.

 Social Enterprise: An ethical and commercially responsible way for supporting the social and economic inclusion of people with a disability

 We firmly believe that finding answers to these questions, by partnering with academics and others experts in research, will significantly enhance the lives of people with a disability.
 Please help us safeguard a bright future for people with a disability by supporting us through this appeal.